collinreich/JLL-Landing-Page-Design/README.md

 # JLL-Landing-Page-Design

-Created a design for the landing page for the JLL real estate company.
+Converted a Zeplin mockup file to a static HTML/CSS page for the design of the landing page for JLL Real Estate Company's website.

 This project was done for my mentorship/internship with iMack Software LLC.